Texas governor threatens to remove Democrats who left state over Trump-backed redistricting

-The revolt by the state House Democrats, many of whom went to Illinois or New York on Sunday, and Abbott giving them less than 24 hours to come home ratcheted up a widening fight over congressional maps that began in Texas but has drawn in Democratic governors who have floated the possibility of rushing to redraw their own state’s maps in retaliation.
-Their options, however, are limited.
+The revolt by Democrats in the state House, many of whom fled Sunday to Illinois or New York, and Abbot's threat ratcheted up a widening fight over congressional maps that began in Texas but expanded to include Democratic governors who have floated the possibility of rushing to redraw their own state’s maps in retaliation.
+But their options are limited.

 The new congressional maps drawn by Texas Republicans would create five new Republican-leaning seats.
 Republicans currently hold 25 of the state’s 38 seats.

-A vote on the proposed maps had been set for Monday in the Texas House of Representatives, but it cannot proceed if the majority of Democratic members deny a quorum by not showing up.
-After one group of Democrats landed in Chicago on Sunday, they were welcomed by Illinois Gov. JB Pritzker, but declined to say how long they were prepared to stay out of Texas.
+A vote on the proposed maps was set for Monday in the Texas House, but it cannot proceed if Democratic members deny a quorum by not showing up.
+After one group of Democrats landed Sunday in Chicago, they were welcomed by Illinois Gov. JB Pritzker, but declined to say how long they were prepared to stay away from Texas.

 “We will do whatever it takes.
 What that looks like, we don’t know,” said state Rep. Gene Wu, the Texas House Democratic Caucus leader.

-But legislative walkouts often only delay passage of a bill, including in 2021 when many of the same Texas House Democrats left the state for 38 days in protest of new voting restrictions.
-Once they returned, Republicans still wound up passing that measure.
+But legislative walkouts often only delay passage of a bill, including in 2021 when many of the same Texas House Democrats left the state for 38 days to protest new voting restrictions.
+Once they returned, Republicans still passed that measure.

-Four years later, Abbott is taking a far more aggressive stance and swiftly warning Democrats that he will seek to remove them from office if they are not back when the House reconvenes Monday afternoon.
-He cited a non-binding 2021 legal opinion issued by Republican Attorney General Ken Paxton, which suggested a court could determine that a legislator had forfeited their office.
+Four years later, Abbott is taking a far more aggressive stance and warning Democrats that he will seek to remove them from office if they are not back when the House reconvenes Monday.
+He cited a nonbinding 2021 legal opinion issued by Republican Attorney General Ken Paxton that suggested a court could determine that a legislator had forfeited their office.

-He also suggested the lawmakers may have committed felonies by raising money to help pay for fines they’d face.
+He also suggested the lawmakers may have committed felonies by raising money to help pay for fines they could face.

 “This truancy ends now,” Abbott said.